HEALTHCARE COST & UTILIZATION PROJECT

 • Indicators that diagnoses are POA are not coded as expected by the SAS Mapping Program (e.g., "Y", "W", "N", "U").

 If you continue to encounter issues, we recommend consulting the User Guide for the Elixhauser Comorbidity Software Refined for ICD-10-CM as well as the HCUP Software Tools tutorial, both of which are helpful in identifying what information needs to be modified by the user in the tool's SAS Mapping program.
+If SAS is unavailable for use, we suggest that the SAS code be used as a guide for the necessary steps in other programming languages.

 • What are the Elixhauser Comorbidity Indices Refined for ICD-10-CM?